orbitbot/pastafarian/README.md

 ### Under development, but usable

 - configure when initializing only (demo helpers to add/remove states?)
-- state transition semantics vs "event" semantics (no methods/mixin) ...
+- state transition semantics vs "event" semantics (no methods/mixin), name your states, not your transitions ...

 #### Installation